gems-uff/mestre/scripts/README.md

+## download_dataset_files.py

+Downloads the dataset from an external source and puts it into a folder named data in the repository root.

 ## classifyConcatenation.jar

 This program relabels a conflict scenario which was labelled as *Concatenation* in the database into *ConcatenationV1V2* or *ConcatenationV2V1*.
 It uses the following information: V1, V2, context, and resolution content.
 For more information, check the project [folder](ClassifyConcatenationType).